-This flow regime may be temporarily modified by (1) Commission approved maintenance activities; (2) operating emergencies beyond control of the licensee that may include, but are not limited to equipment failure or other temporary abnormal operating conditions resulting from extremes in inflows to the project, power supply emergencies, and for public health and safety reasons; or (3) for short periods upon mutual agreement among the licensee, the U.S. Fish and Wildlife Service, the Maine Department of Inland Fisheries and Wildlife, the Maine Department of Marine Resources, and the Maine Atlantic Salmon Authority.
+This flow regime may be temporarily modified by: (1) Commission-approved maintenance activities; (2) operating emergencies beyond the control of the licensee that may include, but are not limited to, equipment failure or other temporary abnormal operating conditions resulting from extremes in inflows to the project, power supply emergencies, and for public health and safety reasons; or (3) for short periods upon mutual agreement among the licensee, the U.S. Fish and Wildlife Service, the Maine Department of Environmental Protection, the Maine Department of Marine Resources, the Maine Atlantic Salmon Authority, and the Maine Department of Inland Fisheries and Wildlife.
 If the minimum flow regime is so modified, the licensee shall notify the Commission and the resource agencies as soon as possible, but no later than ten days after each such incident.

 Article 403.
-The licensee shall within 180 days from the date of issuance of this license, file with the Commission, for approval, a plan to monitor the reservoir water levels required in Article 401 and minimum flows required in Article 402 to ensure that the fish resources in the Skelton impoundment and downstream are adequately protected under the required reservoir water level regime and the minimum flow release regime, respectively.
+The licensee shall, within 180 days from the date of issuance of this license, file with the Commission, for approval, a plan to the monitor reservoir water levels required by Article 401 and minimum flows required by Article 402 to ensure that the fish resources in the Bonny Eagle reservoir and downstream are adequately protected under the required reservoir water level regime and the minimum flow release regime, respectively.
 The licensee shall prepare the plan after consultation with the U.S. Fish and Wildlife Service (FWS), the Maine Department of Environmental Protection (Maine DEP), and the Maine Department of Inland Fisheries and Wildlife (Maine Fisheries and Wildlife).

-The plan shall include: (1) the location and a description of the equipment used for monitoring; (2) a schedule for equipment installation; (3) the method and frequency of data collection; and, (4) a provision for providing the data to FWS, Maine DEP, and Maine Fisheries and Wildlife within 30 days from the date of the request from these agencies.
+The plan shall include: (1) the location and a description of the equipment used for monitoring; (2) a schedule for installation; (3) the method and frequency of data collection; and (4) a provision for providing the data to FWS, Maine DEP, and Maine Fisheries and Wildlife within 30 days from the date of the request from these agencies.

 The licensee shall include with the plan documentation of consultation, copies of comments and recommendations on the completed plan after it has been prepared and provided to the agencies, and specific descriptions of how the agencies' comments are accommodated by the plan.
-The licensee shall allow a minimum of 30 days for the agencies to comment and make recommendations before filing the plan with the Commission.
+The licensee shall allow a minimum of 30 days for the agencies to comment and to make recommendations before filing the plan with the Commission.
 If the licensee does not adopt a recommendation, the filing shall include the licensee's reasons, based on project-specific information.